ephexeve/algorithms/README.md

 Maybe I will also write a blog post for each algorithm, explaning why and how it works, if I do, I will update this.

 The are two main directories, one for *Introduction to algorithms* and another for *The art of computer programming*.
-Each directory, has sub-directory with the language.
+Each directory, has sub-directory with the language and each language directory has a sub-directory with the exercices of each chapter.
 Keep in mind that **ALL** algorithms are written in C, and some, slowly, will be written in other languages.

 Each file, has a comment, with the page number of the book and the section, like ```Page 16, 2.1```.